ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 ### Add eztext Field as thumbnail

-First, create a strategy that will add support for `eztext` as the thumbnail.
+First, create a strategy that adds support for `eztext` as the thumbnail.
-It will enable you to add a thumbnail URL in the text field.
+It enables you to add a thumbnail URL in the text field.

 Add `FieldValueUrl.php` in `src/Thumbnails`.